FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/hatsuzakura.md

 **Hatsuzakura** (初櫻, First Cherry Blossom) was one of [Nintendo's](/en/hanafuda/manufacturers/nintendo) budget brands of [hanafuda](/en/hanafuda) decks.

-It was the 14th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Tokiwa](/en/hanafuda/manufacturers/nintendo/tokiwa) and followed by [Hyaku-en](/en/hanafuda/manufacturers/nintendo/hyaku-en).
+It was once the 14th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Tokiwa](/en/hanafuda/manufacturers/nintendo/tokiwa) and followed by [Hyaku-en](/en/hanafuda/manufacturers/nintendo/hyaku-en).

+By 1958, it became the 2nd lowest-priced hanafuda brand, alongside [Miyako No Hana](/en/hanafuda/manufacturers/nintendo/miyako_no_hana).

 It is known to be used from the 1920's through the late 1950's before being discontinued.